Now accepting Telehealth appointments. Schedule a virtual visit.

 Arthritis isn’t a single disease or condition.
 In fact, it’s a collection of over 100 types of joint conditions causing inflammation and often deterioration of affected joints.
 Almost 60 million Americans have a diagnosed arthritic condition, and the risk climbs as you get older.

 Unfortunately, there’s no sure-fire way to avoid arthritis, but there are often steps you can take to reduce your risk or slow the progression of the condition once it starts.
-As non-surgical arthritis treatment specialists, the team at Joint Regeneration of Lake Oconee can help you with arthritis management.
+As non-surgical arthritis treatment specialists, the team at Joint Regeneration can help you with arthritis management.

 We can help with physical therapy, joint injections, anti-inflammatory medications, and lifestyle modifications to guide you through the early and intermediate stages of your condition.
 To help you understand more about arthritis, we’ve prepared this guide explaining the things you can do to prevent or slow an arthritis condition.